 What Is a Bullet Journal?

-A bullet journal is a notebook in which you get to take full control of your planning.
+A bullet journal is a notebook you setup as a self made planner.
 It was created by Ryder Carroll over at bulletjournal.com as a way to keep track of lots of stuff without getting overwhelmed.

-The idea behind the bullet journal is to keep track of all your stuff in short bullet points so that it doesn’t take a ton of time and isn’t overwhelming to keep up with.
+The idea behind the bullet journal is to keep things all in one place in a simple, quick way.
 The creator calls this “rapid logging.”

-What Supplies Do I Need To Start A Bullet Journal?
+What Supplies Do I Need For a Bullet Journal Starter Kit?

 Going into a new project, you usually worry about what all the supplies are you’ll need to purchase.
 But in this case, all you need is a notebook and something to write with!